auguster/languagetool-eclipse-plugin/README.md

 ## Create and upload a P2 update site.

-If you want to make your project available as an update-site on a certain ftp server, you have to add the following to the *pom.xml* file in the cx.ath.remisoft.languagetool.p2updatesite project:
+If you want to make your project available as an update-site on a certain FTP server, you have to add the following to the *pom.xml* file in the _cx.ath.remisoft.languagetool.p2updatesite project_:

 ```xml
 	<build>